jazzband/wagtailmenus/docs/source/contributing/packaging_releases.rst

         git checkout master
         git merge upstream/master

-2. From your fork's ``master`` branch, create a new branch for prepping the release, e.g.:
+2. From your fork's ``master`` branch, create a new branch for preparing the release, e.g.:

     .. code-block:: console